-This cave system is foreign feeling: an alien world.
+This cave system is a foreign feeling: an alien world.
 A winding downward path of about a mile took us far underground from the desert environment we knew: 750 below ground to be exact.
-Memories of Fraggle Rock crept in, and I imagined Mowglie to be hiding out, sleeping in a crevice.
+Memories of Fraggle Rock crept in, and I imagined Mowgli to be hiding out, sleeping in a crevice.
 (I never did see her, but I’m not convinced she wasn’t there.)
-Stalagmites and stalactites, flow stone, and icicle-like rocks created formations that didn’t make sense.
+Stalagmites and stalactites, flowstone, and icicle-like rocks created formations that didn’t make sense.
 From the small tendrils to building-high columns, the millions-years old rock resembled a different planet.
 Cooler than Kartchner by about 20 degrees F, Carlsbad is immense.
 Water pooled so enticingly that I wanted to dip my hands in them – don’t worry, neither of us did, but seriously the clarity would have made Narcissus jealous.

 We are not, in fact, spending Christmas in a cave.
 Instead, we’re – you may have guessed it – on a warm, beautiful beach in Texas.
 But, I’ll leave that for another blog.

 Tips: If you do not have friends in an area, ask the locals of one of the places you are visiting.
 (We have had incredible advice given to us from owners of an ice cream parlor in Victoria, bartenders and taxi drivers in Mexico, and Uber drivers in DC, and a park ranger in Carlsbad.)
 If you are visiting Kartchner Caverns, try to visit in winter.
-One half of the caverns are totally closed off for 6 months each year so that bats can roost to reduce the effects that humans have.
+One-half of the caverns are totally closed off for 6 months each year so that bats can roost to reduce the effects that humans have.